Cheryl Ladd: Charlie's Angels (1977–1981)

 Ladd's big acting break came in 1977, when she was cast in the ABC television series Charlie's Angels, replacing star Farrah Fawcett, who left the show after only one season to pursue a movie career.
 To make the transition easier for audiences, producers cast Ladd as Fawcett's character's younger sister, Kris, instantly making her a part of the "Angels family".
-In the years to come, this practice of replacing Angels became a common event for the show.
+In the years that followed, replacing Angels this way became standard practice in the show.
 However, Ladd remained a part of the main cast for four seasons, until the show's cancelation in June 1981.

 While starring in the highly rated Charlie's Angels, Ladd took advantage of her newfound popularity to further her musical career, guest starring in musical-comedy variety series and specials, performing the National Anthem at the Super Bowl XIV in January 1980, and releasing three albums.
 She had a top-40 Billboard Hot 100 single and a gold record.

+Ladd co-hosted the 1979 Emmy Awards with Henry Winkler.